 - All care items belonging to the patient must be processed before reuse.
 Preferably, only use and throw or disposable items should be used to avoid any risk of infection

-- Sterilized medical items should be packaged properly, preferably in a manner that promotes sterilization and emphasizes on the cleanliness of medical equipment as well as environment.
+- Sterilized medical items should be packaged properly, preferably in a manner that promotes sterilization and emphasizes the cleanliness of medical equipment as well as the environment.

 - For any medical equipment or items that are impenetrable to heat (moist heat), you should definitely consider going for the dry heat sterilization.
 It can also be used for sterilizing the anhydrous materials that have the capability of withstanding high temperatures.

 - For any equipment or tools that utilize peracetic acid or related compounds for sterilant, liquid chemical processing should be used.

 - The transportation of the sterile equipment should also be taken care of as even the process of transportation can risk the equipment or tools getting infected.

 - For clothing and other material like beddings, proper guidelines as per the accepted medical practices and manufacturer of the cloth should be considered.
 Proper washing with boiling water and disinfectant spray is commonly implemented to achieve the complete sterilization of cloth materials.